LAB MEMBERS

 Postdoctoral Research Fellow

 I am a zoologist with interest in ecology, genetics and conservation of West and Central Africa fishes and other vertebrates.
-I hold a Ph.D. in Zoology from the University of Ilorin, Nigeria, a master’s degree in Zoology from the University of Ibadan, Nigeria, and a bachelor’s degree in Zoology from the University of Ilorin, Nigeria.
+I hold a Ph.D. in Zoology, a master’s degree in Zoology and a bachelor’s degree in Zoology.
 My research focuses on taxonomy, biodiversity science and ecological studies of wildlife using morphological and DNA-based assessment to understand how best organisms respond to varying environmental conditions.

 Ikegwu Chukwudi M